 The results of the interconnection studies are needed to develop a comprehensive picture of the transmission facilities that will be required for a proposed generator.
-These necessary changes to the transmission system are why we include in our Assessment models those proposed generators for which interconnection studies have been completed.
+These necessary changes to the transmission system are why we include in our Assessment models those proposed generators for which interconnection studies have been completed and an Interconnection Agreement has been signed.